chanakyabhardwajj/bard/README.md

-#penman - a simple way to write
+#bard - a simple way to write